ChrisVine/chez-simple-sockets/README.md

 On success, this procedure returns the file descriptor for the connection socket.
 That file descriptor will be set non-blocking.

+This procedure will not call 'await' if a connection is immediately available to be accepted without waiting: instead, after accepting the connection this procedure would return straight away without invoking the event loop.

 ***
 `(await-accept-ipv6-connection! await resume [loop] sock connection)`